-Hot Hyundai Kona N to top new crossover range
+Hot Hyundai Kona N revealed to top crossover range

 Hyundai Kona exterior